 Ensure poles are round in cross section and provide a continuous taper of 0.18 in/ft (15 mm/m) of length and a minimum 3/4 in (19 mm) of concrete coverage over the prestressing strands.

 Ensure all cable entry holes and sizes conform to the Contract Documents and are free from sharp edges for passages of electrical wiring.

+A Support Information Tag per C&MS 732.11 shall be attached to the pole.

 Use poles that meet the following: